PFD Sizing and Availability

 Remember, if your PFD rides up higher than your mouth or ears, it's too large.

 Now that you've got a properly fitted PFD and you’re already wet, try swimming with it on.
 This will help you get comfortable wearing a PFD in the water.

-Because accidents happen quickly, it is highly recommended that all boaters wear a PFD at all times when on the water.
+Because accidents happen quickly, it is highly recommended that all boaters wear a life jacket at all times when on the water.
 In the case of a fall overboard, you will not have time to put on your PFD.